IVF & Fertility Treatment Prices Australia 2026

 Estimate your total out-of-pocket cost including Medicare rebates, Safety Net, and PBS medication subsidies

-Estimates based on average clinic fees for New South Wales.
-Actual costs vary by clinic, treatment protocol, and individual circumstances.
+Calculated from the clinic fee and Medicare rebate you entered.
+TreatCompare supplies no fee of its own: only a handful of Australian providers publish one, so an average would be invented rather than measured.
+Actual costs vary by treatment protocol and individual circumstances.
 Medicare Safety Net threshold: $2,699.10 (2026).
 PBS copay: $25.00 general.
 Always request an itemised quote from your clinic.

 Medicare gap calculator